50 Ways to Celebrate Spring in Oklahoma

 #8 – Monkey Around on a Treehouse

 Learn how science and nature interact by bringing the kids to explore Science Museum Oklahoma’s two-story treehouse in the GadgetTrees exhibit.
-Once you’ve climbed to the top, take a thrilling journey to the bottom of Archimedes Slide, known as the tallest spiral slide in America.
+Once you’ve climbed to the top, take a thrilling journey to the bottom of Archimedes Slide, known as the nation's tallest spiral slide west of the Mississippi.

 #9 – Fall Asleep in the Sun